Bromgard/rcblack/grammar/case.md

 Dative           | konungi  | konungum
 Genitive         | konungs  | konunga

 See where the word changes at the end?
 That's the case ending, and the thing that tells us how the word works in a sentence.
-Actually, English still maintains grammatical endings for its nouns, just not as many cases as what a language like German or Icelandic has.
-Now think about what suffixes get attached to English nouns.
 If you can read this, you already know that English nouns change their form depending on number and possession.
 Consider the English word, _king_. _King_ is the lexical form of the word, but the addition of a suffixed _s_ distinguishes the plural form of the word from the singular.

 | Singular  &nbsp; &nbsp; &nbsp; &nbsp; | Plural |
 |---------|--------|
 | king    | kings  |

 So, we can see here that _-s_ is the English grammatical ending that communicates that the word represents more than one king.
 So, this is the plural ending.
-But what about the other cases that run vertically in the chart above?
+But what about the other cases that run vertically in the chart above for the word, _konungr_?

 ## The Genitive case